pachyderm/docs-content/2.3.x/enterprise/auth/_index.md

 User Access Management is an [enterprise feature](../../enterprise/) that requires an active enterprise token.
 {{% /notice %}}

-Pachyderm delegates its authentication to third party Identity Providers.
+{{%productName%}} delegates its authentication to third party Identity Providers.

 We embed an **Open ID Connect** identity service based on [**Dex**](https://dexidp.io/docs/) allowing for a vendor-neutral authentication (i.e., a pluggable authentication against many different identity providers).

 As a result, users can authenticate **using their existing credentials from various back-ends**, including LDAP, other OIDC providers, or SAML.

-Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:
+Setting up {{%productName%}}'s User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:

 1. [Activate the feature](#activate-user-access-management).